-Whilst an unfavorable reality, construction contract disputes and construction dispute broadly are not an uncommon occurrence and can arise for a number of reasons.
+Whilst an unfavorable reality, construction contract disputes and construction disputes broadly are not uncommon occurrences and can arise for a number of reasons.
 Namely, these disputes often concern disagreements regarding payment or the meaning of contractual clauses.
-These disagreement can be incredibly time consuming, costly and impose significant levels of pressure/stress on both the businesses and/or the individuals involved.
-RCR has had vital experience in both residential building disputes (between home owners and builders) and commercial disputes (between principals, contractors or subcontractors).
-We are masters in protecting your interest and providing you with cost effective options, helping you achieve a desirable outcome.
-So how can dispute be ended?
+These disagreements can be incredibly time-consuming, costly and impose significant levels of pressure/stress on both the businesses and/or the individuals involved.
+RCR has had vital experience in both residential building disputes (between homeowners and builders) and commercial disputes (between principals, contractors or subcontractors).
+We are masters in protecting your interest and providing you with cost-effective options, helping you achieve a desirable outcome.
+So how can a dispute be ended?

 How do you resolve conflict in construction?

 Conflicts when they arise are generally resolved using dispute resolution practices.
 So what is dispute resolution in construction?
 Although for many litigation may pop up in their minds as being the only form of dispute resolution available, many other forms are available to resolve conflicts.
 Some contracts may specifically require a specific dispute resolution process to be engaged in when conflict arises.
 Dispute resolution processes are also be prescribed by legislation, as is the case for the Building Industry Fairness (Security of Payment) Act 2017 (BIFA), which stipulates and provides a method for adjudication to be engaged in when disputes arise regarding progress payments.

 There are many different kinds of dispute resolution processes.
 The spectrum of these processes begins with informal/consensual processes in which the parties remain in control and decide the outcome, to formal/adjudicative processes where the parties lose control and a neutral third party decides the outcome.
 These different options exist to put less strain on the judicial system while providing quicker and more cost-effective options to those in a dispute.

 These dispute resolution processes include: